 Why does 23andMe publish scientific studies?

 - To establish the credibility of 23andMe research.
 We also publish to maintain our reputation in the scientific community.
 “In science, you have to be able to explain what you did and show the outcomes so that other scientists can understand, evaluate, and replicate your results.
 It’s only by doing that that other scientists will trust you,” said Joyce Tung, vice president of research at 23andMe.
-23andMe has very high scientific standards for the information we share with our users, and we hold our own research to the same high standards.
+23andMe has very high scientific standards for the information we share with our users.
+We hold our own research to the same high standards.
 We are proud of the studies we have published, and we encourage feedback from the scientific community that could help us to be even better.

 - To help advance science and medicine.
 In order for our research to help people, we need to put our discoveries out there.
 “I think (publishing) is important to our customers because they want their contributions to help others,” says Joyce Tung.
 Every paper we publish has the potential to inspire the next discovery and push science forward.